Youthful Yearnings for the Young at Heart

 If you’ve always been active don’t become a 'couch potato' with the advancing years, The old adage: ‘if you don’t use it - you’ll lose it’ is an encouraging thought.

-Think positive and don’t dwell on the negative side of aging.
+Think positive and don’t dwell on the negative side of ageing.
 Be the best possible you that you can be for your age whatever that age happens to be.

 Keep your skin well-moisturised and supple with a great all round skin product like Nivea which is cheap and effective and is suitable for both men and women.
 Forget all the expensive lotions and potions when a simple and reputable product works wonders.

-Dyeing your hair can work wonders for your self-confidence.
+Dyeing your hair can boost your self-confidence.
 Shades of grey will put years on anyone so some vibrant hair colour is a miracle in a box.
-Many products guarantee a hundred percent grey coverage with only one application and need as little as ten minutes to develop.
+Many products guarantee a hundred per cent grey coverage with only one application and need as little as ten minutes to develop.
 Men take note - not all ladies like to date men with grey hair when they themselves make every effort to look younger!

 Be sure to take all the preventative health checks that you are entitled to for your particular age group.
-For instance regular mammograms and smear tests for women can be real life savers if cancer is detected at any early stage.
+For instance, regular mammograms and smear tests for women can be real lifesavers if cancer is detected at an early stage.
 Follow your doctor’s advice and ask him what health checks you should be having on a regular basis.